Aspen 311 Connect Instructions

 What Hours is Aspen 311 Connect Available?

 Tickets in Aspen 311 Connect will not be checked on weekends, holidays, or non-business operation hours.
 However, you can submit your communication at any time, 24/7.
-When City business hours resume, still will receive and read your ticket.
+When City business hours resume, staff will receive and read your ticket.

 Who responds to Aspen 311 Connect requests?